fun-way-to-learn-a-language

 Even if you live in a rural area, like myself, the nearest large town or small city should still offer plenty of options.
 Visiting one of these stores is really worth the occasional drive if you can swing it.

-If you enjoy shopping online and get a rush of excitement when an Amazon box appears on your doorstep, trying browsing online for foreign products related to your target language.
-What do native speakers order while they’re abroad and feeling homesick?
-Is there a particular product their country is famous for?
+If you enjoy shopping online and get a rush of excitement when an Amazon box appears on your doorstep, try browsing online for foreign products related to your target language.

 Look for products with stellar reviews that offer little tastes of local cuisine.
+Try out sites like Amigo Foods, which specializes in Spanish and Latin American foods, or Gohan Market for Japanese ingredients and drinks.

 If you’re learning abroad, eat where the locals eat.
 Avoid tourist-packed restaurants like the plague—they’re usually overpriced and serve food watered down to foreign palettes anyway.

 If you’re in your home country, track down where native speakers of your target language own restaurants.
 This will introduce you to authentic food, and often the menu will be partially or fully written in their home language.
-You can chit-chat with the hosts, waiters and busboys to your heart’s content, allowing you to try out your language skills and maybe even make friends.

 See?
 I told you these were seriously awesome ways to learn a language without studying.
 Now go have some fun and get started today!